borisfritz/fritz-web/content/star-citizen/hangar/index.md

 # My Hanger

+---

 [![Fritz in the 'Verse](/images/fritz-in-the-verse.png)](/star-citizen/)

-> Hey all!
+Hey all!
 This is just a simple list of my current hangar!
+The overall structure is currently a work in progress.
+In the future I plan on addding links to each ship's wiki page to help provide more information.
+I will also be adding comments about why and how I use specific ships.

 #### Ship Types: